Upcoming Events

 Thank you for helping RMHCDC by “Pulling for the House!”
 Your pop tabs make a difference!

-First Quarter Benevolence:
+Third Quarter Benevolence:

 As a reminder, our quarterly benevolences are not covered through the regular offerings to the St. Mark’s operating budget.
 If you donate online, there is a Quarterly Benevolence button on our Vanco e-giving portal.
 If you make your donation at the offering plate or mail in a check, please make out the check to St. Mark’s Lutheran Church and annotate the check with "Quarterly Benevolence."